hashicorp/terraform-provider-azurerm/website/docs/r/static_site.html.markdown

 * `default_host_name` - The default host name of the Static Web App.

+* `identity` - (Optional) An `identity` block as defined below which contains the Managed Service Identity information for this resource.

+---

+An `identity` block exports the following:

+* `type` - The Type of Managed Identity assigned to this resource.
+Possible values are `SystemAssigned`, `UserAssigned` and `SystemAssigned, UserAssigned`.

+* `principal_id` - (Optional) The Principal ID associated with this Managed Service Identity.

+-> You can access the Principal ID via `azurerm_static_site.example.identity.0.principal_id`

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions: